anytizer/ocunit/README.md

 Merchant oriented test scripts for [OpenCart](https://github.com/opencart/opencart/) based on [PHPUnit](https://phpunit.de).

 __WARNING__: Never execute these tests against your live database or __in server environment__.
 It is likely to overwrite the product information, pricing, images, currencies, session, emails, passwords and more.
 The database may never return to its original state.
 Always duplicate your OpenCart into demo mode only.

 ![Sample Output](sample-output.png)

 Tests have been now separated to [admin](./admin/cases/admin) and [catalog](catalog/cases/catalog).

 **Disclaimer**: This project is NOT about developing the [core OpenCart](https://github.com/opencart/opencart) but the implementation of OpenCart to run a store.
+Hence, please do not expect a code coverage test.

 OCUnit reads the real database configuration values and URLs from within your OpenCart's config.php files to run tests.
 There are few [business rules](config.ini) and configurations you should edit before running the test.
 Rules may differ